 To determine if your water tank can keep up with your family’s demands, you should calculate your hot water usage during your household’s peak hours.
 The peak hour or hours would be the time throughout the day when your family uses the most water.
 Taking a shower or bath typically uses 20 gallons of water per one shower/bath, and running the dishwasher uses around 14 gallons per cycle.
 If you wash your clothes using hot or warm water, running one load through the washer will use around 32 gallons.

-What to Do if It’s Time to Purchase a New Tank
+What to Do if It’s Time to Purchase a New Water Heater

 If your current water heater can’t keep up with the household demand, it’s time to purchase a larger capacity tank with a higher FHR.
 At ProMax Water Heaters & Plumbing we service Bellevue, Washington and the surrounding area.
 Our company offers a variety of plumbing services, including plumbing installations and water heater repair and installation.
 Contact ProMax Water Heaters & Plumbing for more information.